-Clause 1 lists objectives for fisheries and revokes Article 2 of the Common Fisheries Policy Regulation (Council Regulation 1380/2013, the CFP Regulation), which sets out the objectives which govern the CFP.
-We note that the objectives in the clause are largely in line with those set out in the CFP Regulation although there are some differences.
+Clause 1 lists objectives for fisheries.
+We note that objectives (a) to (d) are in line with those set out in Article 2 of the Common Fisheries Policy Regulation (Council Regulation 1380/2013, the CFP Regulation), which sets out the objectives which govern the CFP.
+We welcome the inclusion of a "climate change objective" at objective (h).

 The objectives referred to in clause 1 are the basis of the Joint Fisheries Statement (JFS) which is provided for in clause 2.
 The JFS is a document in which the fishing authorities set out their policies which will be used to meet the objectives as set out in clause 1.
 This recognises the collaboration required between UK Government and devolved administrations to meet the objectives.
-Clause 2 also provides for a Secretary of State Fisheries Statement (SSFS).

-Clauses 3 - 5 concern the practical arrangements for fisheries statements - preparation, commencement, amendment, deadlines for preparation of the first fisheries statements and details obligations to review.
-Fisheries policy authorities (in relation to the JFS) and the Secretary of State (in relation to the SSFS) are to publish the respective statements by 1 January 2021.
-We welcome the requirements for review of the statements under clause 5, however, suggest that this could be strengthened by a requirement to publish the conclusions of such a review.
+Clause 3 concerns the practical arrangements for a JFS - preparation, commencement, amendment, deadlines for preparation of the first fisheries statement and details of the obligations to review.
+Fisheries policy authorities are to publish the JFS within 18 months of the Bill being passed.
+We welcome the requirements for review of the statements under clause 3(4), however, suggest that if the fisheries policy authorities consider changes are not requirement, the current provisions could be strengthened by a requirement to publish a statement setting out the reasons why no changes are required.